What Drives Creative Collaboration in Hybrid Teams?

-We all strive for creative collaboration in our teams what few of us know, however, is that we have to design for it to happen.
-While hybrid meetings seem like the ultimate challenge to drive creative collaboration amongst the on-site and remote workforce, it is not a lost cause.
-A well-defined target, a clear meeting structure as well as engaging tools and a strategy on how to include those connecting remotely, add up to the game changer in the process of innovation.
+We all strive for creative collaboration in hybrid teams.
+What few of us know, however, is that we have to design for it to happen.
+Hybrid meetings seem challenging for collaboration, but they are not a lost cause.
+A clear target, structure, engaging tools, and a strategy for remote inclusion drive innovation.

 penny

-Penny Pullan is a creative collaboration expert working with leaders and teams who are grappling with the challenges of our new world, to enhance collaboration and effectiveness across dispersed and hybrid teams.
+Penny Pullan is a creative collaboration expert working with leaders and teams.
+She helps with the challenges of our new world, to enhance collaboration and effectiveness across dispersed and hybrid teams.

 Over the last twenty years, Penny has built and rolled out her Virtual Leadership model globally, along with collaboration tools and techniques.
 Her latest book ‘Making Workshops Work: Creative Collaboration for Our Time’, launched in July 2021, reached number 1 on both sides of the Atlantic on Amazon.